 In fact (showing my age) I remember sitting with baited breathe in front of my cousin’s new computer waiting for a game to load.
 It took about 45 minutes but we all sat there for the whole time listening to the beeping and whirring! 😂

 Now, with software accessible through a browser, new applications can be quickly accessed with no more effort than a few clicks of a mouse.
 SaaS is a very big business.
-Revenues for SaaS companies are predicted to top $113 Billion by 2021, and some of the best SaaS developers are multi-millionaires.
+By 2025, it’s estimated that 85% of business apps will be SaaS based, and some of the best SaaS developers are multi-millionaires.

-In this article I’m not suggesting you go into competition with the likes of Uber; you need mountains of funding to compete with the big SaaS businesses.
+In this article I’m not suggesting you go into competition with the likes of Uber; you need mountains of funding to compete with the big SaaS business models.

 Instead, I’m going to focus on the other end of the marketplace, where there are thousands of successful entrepreneurs making an excellent living, with smaller niche applications.